Mvgedev/joyride/README.md

-# joyride
+Recreation of Jetpack Joyride in pixel art for the [20 Games challenge](https://20_games_challenge.gitlab.io/challenge/)

-Recreation of Jetpack Joyride for 20 games challenge #2
+The game is available on itch.io right here: [Escape From Labs](https://mvge.itch.io/escape-from-labs)